Battle of Groningen: Battle

-German forces were mainly deployed in the ancient city centre shielded in part by an ancient canal.
+German forces were mainly deployed in the ancient city centre, shielded in part by an ancient canal.
 Some troops were deployed in the southern suburbs.
 A German pocket in the power station surrendered after the fall of the inner city.
 The inner city was reached on 14 April.

 Western approaches to the old town were blocked because the bridges over the canal were destroyed.
 The Herebrug bridge in the south of the old town was not destroyed, but it took a day before the Germans with machine guns were defeated in the buildings north of a circular 'circus' on the north side of the bridge.
-The Canadians managed to enter the north of the city centre, Nieuwe Stad, after two hours of fighting in the Noorderplantsoen park, which was placed where the city walls used to be in the 19th century and before.
+The Canadians managed to enter the north of the city centre, Nieuwe Stad, after two hours of fighting in the Noorderplantsoen park, on the site of the old city walls.

-The fight in the central market square, Grote markt, was the fiercest part of the battle.
-There were several German machine guns in the buildings north of the square.
-The buildings had to be destroyed by tanks.
+The fight in the Grote markt (central market square) was the fiercest part of the battle.
+Several German machine guns were emplaced in the buildings north of the square.
+The buildings had to be destroyed by tank cannon fire.
 The Nieuwe Stad was conquered, but the Canadians could not reach the Oude Stad from the north, due to fierce German resistance.

 The German commander surrendered on 16 April once it was clear further resistance was useless.

 The Canadians used armour effectively in co-operation with their infantry.
 Artillery support was forbidden out of fear of harming the civilian population.